 These fish are routinely stocked by Vector Control Specialists to control mosquito populations in sources such as artificial lakes, irrigation ditches, and industrial ponds.
 By law, Vector Control Specialists can place fish in water sources other than those located on private property.
 To avoid competition with sensitive native amphibians and fish species, we do not stock mosquitofish in habitats where such species are known to be present.

 Mosquitofish (Gambusia affinis) were first introduced to California in 1922 for mosquito control.
 Instead of using insecticides to control mosquitoes, fish are an attractive and effective alternative.
-This method is referred to as biological control and is part of the Integrated Vector Management Program at the District.
+This method is referred to as biological control and is part of the Integrated Vector Management (IVM) Program at the District.

-Advantages of Using Mosquitofish Over Other Fish In Water Sources
+Advantages of Using Mosquitofish Over Other Fish in Water Sources